chucklever/i-d-rpc-over-quicv1/draft-cel-nfsv4-rpc-over-quicv1.md

  connection ID, so isn't breaking/reconnection somewhat ambiguous?
  When can a server drop or a client resend?
 Any advice needed for server-side DRC implementations?
+>
+> lars: I'm not sure I understand what is meant by "reconnecting" above.
+Is this referring to connection migration?
+Or a 0-RTT repeated connection instance?
+Something else?
+>
+> lars: Also, I'm not sure if the use of streams is fully specified by the above.
+Is the intent here to leave it to callers to decide if they want to use a fresh stream for each RPC, or reuse an existing stream for a series of RPCs?

 # Implementation Status